ngerritsen/redux-map-action-handlers/README.md

 }
 ```

 The action handlers will fire when the middleware receives the corresponding action.
-The handler get's the store and the action passed in as arguments.
+The handler gets the store and the action passed in as arguments.
 The handlers are *async* functions in this example, but this is **not** required.

-> Handlers are fired **before** the next middleware is called, so synchronously calling `store.getState()` inside the handler will result in the state before the action is reduced.
+> Handlers are fired **before** the next middleware is called, so synchronously calling `store.getState()` inside the handler will result in the state before the state is updated.

 You can add the middleware you created to redux like any other middleware: